Somaur/callgraph/README.md

 CallGraph is an IntelliJ IDEA plugin that generates and visualizes call graphs for Java methods.
 It helps developers understand code flow by showing how methods call each other, making it easier to navigate and comprehend complex codebases.

 ![Sample Callgraph](sample.jpeg)

+## Usage

+1. Place your caret (text cursor) on any Java method in your code
+2. Click on the CallGraph icon in the toolbar (or use View → Tool Windows → CallGraph)
+3. Click on the **GENERATE** button, your graph will be generated.
+4. Click on any node in the graph to navigate to that method
+5. Click on any edge in the graph to navigate to that call

 ## Features